AriFordsham/GHCWiki/working-conventions.md

 We organise our work (both bug fixing and feature requests) using the Trac bug tracker.
 There are links to the bug tracker in the sidebar under "View tickets" ad "Create ticket".

-The following are GHC-specific policies for using the Trac bug tracking system.
+The following are GHC-specific policies regarding the fields of the Trac bug tracking system.
 (See also [the bug reporting guidelines](report-a-bug).)

-- When a bug is fixed, but the patch or patches still need to be merged to other branches, then don't close the bug, just change its type from "bug" or "task" to "merge".
+- **Type**: When a bug is fixed, but the patch or patches still need to be merged to other branches, then don't close the bug, just change its type from **bug** or **task** to **merge**.
 Also add a list of patches to be merged, and which branch to merge to, as a comment.

+- **Severity**: this is set by the submitter of the ticket, and indicates how important the issue is to them, i.e. is it preventing them from doing something altogether, or just a minor annoyance.
+The severity might be reduced if we discover a workaround.

+- **Priority**: this field is for the GHC development team to help us prioritise what we work on.
+Bugs that have a high severity will tend to be prioritised higher, as will bugs that are regressions from a previous release.

-- **Milestones**: we have milestones for each release, and three special milestones:
+- **Milestone**: this field is for the GHC development team to indicate by when we intend to fix the bug.
+We have a milestone for each release, and three special milestones:

   - An empty milestone field means the bug has not been triaged yet.
 We don't yet know if the ticket is a real, unique, issue.
 Once this has been established, the ticket will be given